egonz/old_sql/README.md

 ----------------

 Design files, both CSV and CHART, work best (only?) with queries that return a single record.
-Ideally the query returns aggregate results, form one or more tables.
+Ideally the query returns aggregate results, from one or more tables.
 For example:

 	SELECT
 		IFNULL(SUM(f.total),0) AS foo_total,